Skip to main content

 tcb app deploy --cwd ./frontend -e my-env-id

-# Deploy a Next.js project and specify the build artifacts directory
+# Deploy a Next.js project with custom output directory

 tcb app deploy --framework next --output-dir .next -e my-env-id